 State licenses are not valid on trust lands of an Indian tribe unless authorized by the tribal council.
-Not all the land inside the South Dakota reservations is under tribal jurisdiction.
-If you hunt on private land deeded to non-Indians, you must have a state license.
+Not all land inside a South Dakota reservation is under tribal jurisdiction.
+If you hunt on private land deeded to non-tribal members, you must have a state license.

 Individual tribes may require a tribal permit to hunt on their lands.
 Contact the individual tribes to find out what licenses they offer and the cost.